sophia-gh/Capstone/devRunInstructions.md

     pip install sqlalchemy
     pip install psycopg2
     ```

+5. **install postgres and migrate schema.sql to your database**

+    *for instructions installing postgres and migrating schema, head to https://www.postgresql.org/docs/

-5. **in your flask-server directory create a folder called instance and inside create a file called config.py and enter code below.
+6. **in your flask-server directory create a folder called instance and inside create a file called config.py and enter code below.
 Create a unique secret key and enter your postgres username/password/database name in sqlalchemy_database_uri**
     ```
     DEBUG = False
     TESTING = False